Iron Range, Queensland: Geography

 Iron Range is on the north-east coast of the Cape York Peninsula.

 Weymouth Bay is off the north-eastern coast of locality.

+The town of Portland Road is on a north-east headland in the locality (12.5975°S 143.4111°E).

-All of the locality of Iron Range is occupied by the Kutini Payamu National Park (formerly the Iron Range National Park).
+Apart from the Portland Road area, most of the locality of Iron Range is occupied by the Kutini Payamu National Park (formerly the Iron Range National Park).

+The locality has the following headlands: